Dreamtime stories retold by Pauline McLeod, June Barker, and Francis Firebrace

-Take a journey into the fascinating world of Australia’s Aboriginal culture with this unique collection of 33 authentic, unaltered Australian Dreamtime indigenous stories brought to you by three Aboriginal storyteller custodians!
+Take a journey into the fascinating world of Australia’s Aboriginal culture with this unique collection of 33 authentic, unaltered Australian Dreamtime indigenous stories, each story brought to you by an Aboriginal storyteller custodian.

-Unlike other compilations of stories that were modified and published without permission from the Aboriginal people, these stories are now presented with approval from Aboriginal elders in an effort to help foster a better understanding of the history and culture of the Aboriginal people and Aboriginal stories of creation.
+Unlike other compilations of stories that were modified and published without permission from the Aboriginal people, each story is now presented with approval from Aboriginal elders in an effort to help foster a better understanding of the history and culture of the Aboriginal people and Aboriginal stories of creation.